Paperspace/Docs/experiments/containers-public-and-private.md

 Once you have downloaded your JSON key file, rename it to "keyfile.json".

-Use the contents of the keyfile as the password value in the gradient jobs create method:
+Use the contents of the keyfile as the password value in the Gradient experiments method:

 ```text
 gradient jobs create ... --container "gcr.io/myproject/my_private_repo:latest" \